praihan/cblib.site/README.md

 		node task/deploy

 	If this completes successfully, then you will find a folder called `deploy` in the root folder.
 This folder is a clone of the `public` folder where all `html`, `css`, and `js` files are minified.

+* Now you can create a server for the deployed version by executing:

+		node task/serve-deploy

+	This task follows behaves the same way as `task/serve` so check out the section in [Usage](#usage) on how to use it to its full extent or if you are having problems with it.

 ***